domainaware/parsedmarc/docs/source/index.md

   - `batch_size` - int: Number of messages to read and process before saving.
 Default `10`.
 Use `0` for no limit.
-  - `check_timeout` - int: Number of seconds to wait for a IMAP IDLE response or the number of seconds until the next mai check (Default: `30`)
+  - `check_timeout` - int: Number of seconds to wait for a IMAP IDLE response or the number of seconds until the next mail check (Default: `30`)
 - `imap`
   - `host` - str: The IMAP server hostname or IP address
   - `port` - int: The IMAP server port (Default: `993`)